abdur-im/data-analysis-projects/Covid_Mitigation_Measures/sql_processes.md

 ORDER BY d.country, d.series_date;
 ```

 Similarly, it was found that `public_gathering_rules_covid` had a missing data row for the country Lebanon on the day 21 August 2020.
-Data cross-validation with the dataset `WHO-COVID-19-global-data.csv`, found [here](https://covid19.who.int/data), allowed us manually insert these missing data points:
+Data was manually compared with the dataset `WHO-COVID-19-global-data.csv`, found [here](https://covid19.who.int/data).
+This allowed us to insert these missing data points:

 ```
 INSERT INTO stay_at_home_covid (country, code, day, stay_home_requirements)